 Once upon a time I was a hard core non-microwaver.
 I ditched my microwave in 2004 after deciding to make my indoor living space as natural as possible.
 Why did I need another appliance to spew radiation all over me and destroy the nutritive value of my food?
 I lived without one for 10 years, happily ditching my radiation-distributing convenience cooker and instead using my cast iron skillet or oven to rewarm food.
 I was convinced that microwaves scramble the molecules in food to heat/cook it, thereby damaging the proteins and destroying any nutritive value and delicate vitamins (like B and C vitamins, for example, which are very heat sensitive).

-In this post back in 2009, I wrote: “Microwaves are a form of electromagnetic energy, like light waves or radio waves.
+I once thought microwaves were a form of electromagnetic energy, like light waves or radio waves.
 They work by creating agitation, causing molecular friction, which heats up the food from the inside.
 This unusual type of heating causes substantial damage to the surrounding molecules, often tearing them apart or forcefully deforming them.
 This radiation results in the destruction and deformation of food molecules.
-Eating microwaved foods with denatured proteins can cause oxidative damage.”
+Eating microwaved foods with denatured proteins can cause oxidative damage.
 But is that true?

 Are Microwaves Safe?